 The Oxford School District participates in the ongoing statewide effort to identify, locate, and evaluate children, ages birth to twenty-one, who may have physical, mental, communicative and/or emotional disabilities.
 Early identification and support to children with disabilities is important in maximizing each child’s potential.
 It is therefore the goal of this campaign to identify, locate, and evaluate all children suspected of having a disability who reside in the Oxford School District.
 This includes children in day care, highly mobile children (such as migrant and homeless children), wards of the State, private school children, children advancing from grade to grade, or any child who is suspected of having a disability and who is in need of special education services.
 The Oxford School District Child Find activities continue throughout the year, including holidays, spring break, and during summer months, and referrals are not limited by the number of requests received per year nor the time of year the request is received.

 How to Refer a Child

-If you know or suspect that a child residing in the Oxford School District has a disability, please call the Office of Special Education at (662) 234-3541 or contact the school counselor or administrator.
-Additionally, a printable referral form may be filled out and mailed to:
+If you know or suspect that a child residing in the Oxford School District has a disability, fill out the online form linked below, call the Office of Special Education at (662) 234-3541, or contact the school counselor or administrator.